WIND GAP, Pa. — From his front porch, Mayor Mitchell D. Mogilski has a clear view of the Trump flag waving from his neighbor’s home across the street.

 “Donald Trump has proven over and over that he doesn’t care about anybody but Donald Trump,” said Mogilski, 63.
 “It’s between Trump and George Bush Jr., I think they’re two of the worst presidents we’ve ever had.”

-The 2,700-resident town of Wind Gap is part of Northampton County’s Slate Belt, a series of former mining towns about 20 miles south of the Poconos.
+The 2,700-resident town of Wind Gap is part of Northampton County’s Slate Belt, a series of former mining towns a few miles south of the Poconos.
 It’s a county Trump captured by just fewer than 5,500 votes four years ago, a place where voters pride themselves on being independent-minded and willing to choose policy over party.

 With a mix of rural and suburban areas, the county mirrors the statewide trends that helped propel Trump to the presidency, but also those that now point to trouble for his reelection hopes.
 It’s part of the Lehigh Valley, a political bellwether that sits between the increasingly Democratic Philadelphia suburbs and the state’s post-industrial northeast, an epicenter of where voters with deep Democratic roots broke for Trump in 2016.